electron/electron/docs/api/browser-window.md

     on Linux.
 Default is `true`.
   * `minimizable` Boolean - Whether window is minimizable.
 This is not implemented on Linux.
 Default is `true`.
+  * `maximizable` Boolean - Whether window is maximizable.
+This is not implemented on Linux.
+Default is `true`.
   * `closable` Boolean - Whether window is closable.
 This is not implemented on Linux.
 Default is `true`.
   * `alwaysOnTop` Boolean - Whether the window should always stay on top of